Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 driving and operating machines such as mobile and static cranes, excavators, diggers, bulldozers, telescopic handlers, rough terrain forklifts, crushers, grinders and dump trucks

-looking after equipment, changing buckets and other parts and doing regular safety checks
+looking after equipment, changing large metal buckets and other parts and doing regular safety checks

 reporting any faults to plant mechanics